Policies for the Jurisdiction of the Labor and Economic Development Committee

 NCSL recognizes that School districts with military installations are potentially disadvantaged because of their inability to levy taxes against the federal government.
-NCSL recognizes the importance of Federal Impact Aid to help off-set the loss of tax revenue and supports continued funding of the program at FY 2012 levels.
+NCSL recognizes the importance of Federal Impact Aid to help off-set the loss of tax revenue and supports continued funding of the program.

 Federal Funding Cuts and Base Realignment and Closing (BRAC)

 When closing, or considering property transfers in a BRAC, NCSL supports federal grant incentives for community involvement during the re-development of bases.

 Regarding matters of labor and employment for veterans, the federal government should continue its partnership with states to assist veterans in their transition from military service to the civilian workforce.
 NCSL supports programs of the Small Business Administration (SBA) that help veteran-owned businesses.
 NCSL also supports and encourages federal assistance, including training and tax credits, for employers who hire veterans into their workforce.

 NCSL urges Congress to fund, as authorized, all programs associated with educational opportunities for returning veterans to have those benefits equivalent to the GI Bill of previous years.

 Preserve the Army National Guard and the Air National Guard

 The National Conference of State Legislatures (NCSL) recognizes that the Army National Guard (ARNG) and the Air National Guard (ANG) are vital tools for helping states manage and respond to emergencies and natural disasters at home and abroad.
 With congressional reauthorization pending, a strong ARNG ensures an operational resource and a strategic reserve for our active duty military branches in combat roles overseas, as well as adapting to complex missions domestically.